imvu/imvu-scripting-docs/README.md

 We'll continue to add and extend documentation as the alpha continues.
 For now, you can find a primer here in the readme, and example scripts in the [scripts directory](scripts).
 In this readme file, you can find:

-* [Getting Started](#getting-started), an illustrated guide for how to open the UI in web/desktop room deco.
+* [Getting Started](#getting-started), an illustrated guide for how to open the UI in the Web client's room deco mode.
 * [Language and Framework](#language-and-framework), a basic overview.
 * [Event Functions](#event-functions), detailed documentation for functions called when events happen in your room.
 * [Basic imvu Methods](#basic-imvu-methods), detailed documentation for functions your script may call to provide output or request further input.